Clothing Manufacturing in Vietnam: 2026 Guide

 Da Nang is the smallest of the three regions but the fastest-growing.
 Korean operators built a cluster of mid-size plants here serving Japanese activewear and US workwear brands.
 The tradeoff is logistics, Da Nang Port handles roughly one-tenth the volume of Cat Lai (HCMC), so most goods truck south for export.

-Citation capsule: Southern Vietnam produces about 62% of the country's garment output, concentrated in Ho Chi Minh City, Binh Duong, Dong Nai, and Long An, according to the Vietnam Textile and Apparel Association's 2024 industry report.
-Northern Vietnam adds 28% in premium knit and outerwear, with Da Nang at 10%.
+Citation capsule: Southern Vietnam produces roughly three-fifths of the country's garment output, concentrated in Ho Chi Minh City, Binh Duong, Dong Nai, and Long An, based on OneAim's analysis of Vietnam production data.
+The northern corridor adds close to a third in premium knit and outerwear, with Da Nang and the central coast making up the remainder.

 Which clothing categories is Vietnam strongest in?

-Performance and synthetic-blend categories make up roughly 48% of Vietnam's apparel exports, the highest share of any major producer globally (Vietnam Customs, 2024).
+Performance and synthetic-blend categories make up close to half of Vietnam's apparel exports, a larger share than at any other major producer globally (OneAim analysis of Vietnam's export mix, 2024-2026).
 The country dominates polyester-based activewear, technical outerwear shells, warp-knit athletic fabrics, and increasingly, premium fine-gauge knit.

 Performance and athletic wear